Skip to main content

 The MECE requirement

-Parallel execution requires items with strictly disjoint blast radii.
-If two items modify the same file, the merge will create a Git conflict and trigger the circuit breaker — the run stops.
-Your plan prompt should enforce this:
+Parallel execution requires tasks with strictly disjoint blast radii.
+If two tasks modify the same file, the merge creates a Git conflict and the run stops.
+Your split prompt should enforce this.

-You can also parallelize steps within a group without foreach:
+You can also parallelize steps without a split:

 - name: reviews